 This green bean and cherry tomato salad is an easy, healthy side dish.
+It’s tossed with a shallot-herbed vinaigrette.
 We know kids that have gone back for not just seconds but thirds.
 Boom.

 Green bean and tomato salad is essentially late summer in a bowl.
 The beans and tomatoes are tossed with a super simple Dijon vinaigrette for a crazy easy side that’s sooooooo much more than the sum of its parts.
 If it’s any indication of just how enticing it is, my daughter had three helpings.
 Boom.–Angie Zoobkoff